 Fatigue is the least of our worries - let me share with you the list of symptoms that ME patients have to deal with on a daily basis, you might just be surprised at how strong we really are... not at all the lazy, weak, not-trying-hard-enough people that the general population thinks we are!
 We are warriors fighting constant battles within our own bodies every minute of every day.

-It's Invisible Illness Awareness Week and this will be the first time I am participating in an online awareness campaign of this kind.
 Today marks the end of six months since I got the viral infection that changed my life.
-That gloriously sunny day in Italy on the first of April.
+That gloriously sunny day in Italy on the first of April 2015.
 It all happened so quickly and unexpectedly, I was out cycling in the countryside one minute and in bed the next.
 My body reached a point of weakness and exhaustion that I'd never known before and nothing has been the same since.

 I attended my first appointment with the Chronic Fatigue Clinic today.
 I finally have an official diagnosis of Chronic Fatigue Syndrome (also known as Myalgic Encephalomyelitis).
 At last!